sglyon/sglyon.github.io/content/post/distcan.md

 ```

-Like like we did identify the correct distribution!
+Looks like we did identify the correct distribution!
 In this example we had the same problems as in the example for the normal distribution, but we had additional problems:

 * Even though inverse gamma is a two parameter distribution, the documentation for `scipy.stats.invgamma` never once mentioned a second parameter ($\beta$)
 * The docstring called the distribution by a less well-known name "inverted gamma" instead of inverse gamma